 A practicum is a work experience designed to give the student moderately supervised practical experience in a specialized field of study in order to more fully explore a career interest.
 The practicum will be either on or off campus in the surrounding communities with the student earning credits.
 The experience may or may not be paid.
-The student has two practicum experiences in the junior year.
+The student has two practicum experiences in the junior year for a total of 8 credits.